levensailor/calndrclub/README.md

 - **Terraform** >= 1.0 for infrastructure management
 - **Git** for version control
 - **GitHub** repository with Actions enabled

+## 🔄 Repository Sync Process

+This repository is automatically synchronized with the backend code from the main [calndr](https://github.com/levensailor/calndr) repository.
+The sync process works as follows:

+1. Changes to backend code are made in the main `calndr` repository
+2. After each commit to the main repository, a post-commit hook triggers the sync script
+3. The sync script copies only the backend code to this repository
+4. Changes are automatically committed and pushed to this repository

+**Important**: Do not make direct changes to this repository.
+All changes should be made in the main `calndr` repository.

 ## 🏗️ Infrastructure Setup